Buying a house is a significant investment that requires careful consideration and planning.

 The US Department of Housing and Urban Development (HUD) website offers links to help you find local programs by state.

-#10: Get Pre-Approved
+10. Get Pre-Approved

 The approver may take several weeks to review your whole credit status before arriving at the maximum number.